SEPACS, Schools and Family Support Organizations may forward this newsletter.

 Music Therapy for Verbal/Non-Verbal Kids and Teens:

-January - June 2011, in Malden.
+January - June, 2011, Malden.
 Use drums, maracas, tambourines, guitars, voices and body movements to develop skills and friendships.
 Fees and parent participation required.
 See the Front Page.

-February 12th, in Dartmouth, Framingham, Tyngsboro, and Methuen.
-Participating theaters provide families with autism and other disabilities an opportunity to enjoy films with the lights up, the sounds down, and audience members allowed to dance, walk, shout or sing.
+January 8th, in Dartmouth, Framingham, Tyngsboro and Methuen.
+Participating theaters provide families with autism and other disabilities an opportunity to enjoy films with the lights up, the sound down, and audience members allowed to dance, walk, shout or sing.
 Front page.
-See our Front Page.

-Starting in January 2011, two Saturdays each month, in Boston and Springfield.
+Starting in January 2011, two Saturdays each month, in Boston and Springfield/Western Mass.
 For youth with disabilities and/or special health care needs.
 Meet others with similar disabilities and learn about health care, independent living, fitness, adaptive driving, sports and more.
 See Teens and Young Adults on our front page.

-The Shriver Center in Waltham is recruiting for A Community-Based exercise Program for Adolescent with Down Syndrome, The Teens Recreation and Activity Choices Study, and Foundations of Learning in Children With and Without Developmental Disabilities.
+The Shriver Center in Waltham is recruiting for A Community-Based Exercise Program for Adolescents with Down Syndrome, The Teens Recreation and Activity Choices Study, and Foundations of Learning in Children With and Without Developmental Disabilities.
 Some studies offer compensation.
-See Teens and Young Adults on our Front Page.
+See Teens and Young Adults on Front Page